 (13) "Harvest site certificate" means a type of certificate of approval that designates one or more harvest sites approved for the harvesting of shellfish.

 (14) "Hatchery" means an operation where shellfish larvae are produced and grown to the first sessile stage of life.

+(15) “Marina” means any water area with a structure, including but not limited to docks, basins, floating docks, or mooring buoys used for docking and constructed to provide temporary or permanent docking or buoy moorage space for more than 10 boats.
+This only includes boats that can accommodate a marine sanitation device.

+(16) “Mooring area” means any portion of a growing that is used to provide temporary or permanent anchorage or attachment to a mooring buoy for more than 10 boats.
+This only includes boats that can accommodate a marine sanitation device.

+(17) “Mooring buoy” means a floating marker permanently secured to a waterway bed with an anchoring line that can be used by boats instead of a dock.

-(15) "Notice of correction" means a document issued by the department that describes a condition or conduct that is not in compliance with chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance and is not subject to civil penalties as provided for in RCW 43.05.110.
+(18) "Notice of correction" means a document issued by the department that describes a condition or conduct that is not in compliance with chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance and is not subject to civil penalties as provided for in RCW 43.05.110.
 It is not a formal enforcement action and is not subject to appeal.
 It is a public record.